Skip to content

 Which is more dangerous: UVA or UVB?

-Both are risky—just in different ways.
-UVB shows danger immediately with redness and sunburn and causes direct DNA damage.
-UVA is quieter but persistent: it accelerates skin aging, suppresses parts of the immune system and contributes to skin cancer risk through indirect DNA damage.
-Because UVA acts year-round and also behind glass, it’s often underestimated.
-For you it’s not either/or, but effective protection against both spectrums.
+Both are risky, just in different ways.
+UVB shows the danger immediately through redness and sunburn and causes direct DNA damage.
+UVA works more quietly but continuously: it accelerates skin aging, suppresses parts of the immune system, and also contributes to skin cancer risk through indirect DNA damage.
+Because UVA acts year-round and even through glass, it is often underestimated.
+So for you, it is not about one or the other.
+It is about effective protection against both spectra.

 Factors that influence UV intensity

 How strongly UVA and UVB reach you depends on several factors.
 Around midday and in summer, UVB is especially intense.
-At higher altitude, UV radiation increases noticeably per 1000 meters.
-Bright surfaces reflect rays: snow a lot, sand and water considerably.
-Clouds only partially reduce UV—diffuse radiation remains relevant.
-Your location and season matter, too.
-Use your region’s UV index as guidance.
-The higher the value, the more consistently you should apply protection measures.
+At higher altitude, UV radiation increases noticeably with every 1,000 metres.
+Bright surfaces reflect radiation: snow strongly, sand and water significantly.
+Clouds only partly reduce UV, and diffuse radiation remains relevant.
+Location and season also play a role.
+The UV index in your region is a useful guide.
+The higher the value, the more strictly you should follow protective measures.

-Protect properly: how to block UVA and UVB
+Protect yourself properly: how to block UVA and UVB

-Choose broad-spectrum protection that covers UVA and UVB.
-SPF primarily refers to UVB and sunburn protection, while UVA performance is often indicated with PPD or PA.
-Look for PA+++ or PA++++ and modern filters that deliver high UVA coverage.
-Learn how to pick the right Korean sunscreen for your skin in our guide.
-Unsure about chemical vs. mineral?
-This article explains the differences.
+Choose broad-spectrum protection that covers both UVA and UVB.
+SPF refers primarily to UVB and sunburn protection, while UVA performance is often rated with PPD or PA.
+Look for PA+++ or PA++++ and formulations with modern filters that provide high UVA coverage.
+You can learn how to choose the right Korean sunscreen for your skin in our guide.

-• Amount and application: For the face, about two finger lengths of sunscreen; for the body, around 2 mg per cm².
-Apply 15–30 minutes before sun exposure, reapply every 2 hours and after sweating, swimming or toweling off.
-Tip: The 3‑finger rule helps with the right amount.
+• Amount and application: For the face, use about 2 finger lengths of sunscreen; for the body, around 2 mg per cm².
+Apply 15–30 minutes before sun exposure, and reapply every 2 hours and after sweating, swimming, or towel drying.
+Tip: the 3-finger rule helps with the right amount.

-• Clothing: Densely woven textiles or certified UV-protective clothing, wide-brimmed hats and UV400 sunglasses.
+• Clothing: Tightly woven textiles or dedicated UV-protective clothing, wide-brimmed hats, and sunglasses with UV400.

-• Kids and sensitive skin: Prioritize high UVA/UVB coverage, gentle formulas and consistent reapplication.
+• Children and sensitive skin: Prioritize high UVA/UVB coverage, gentle formulations, and consistent reapplication.

 • Indoors and in the car: UVA passes through glass.
-Use suitable protection at the windowed office or on long drives.
+Use suitable protection even at a desk by the window or during long drives.

 Frequently asked questions